0xC0000054/sc4-more-building-styles/README.md

 # sc4-more-building-styles

-A DLL Plugin for SimCity 4 that adds support for more building styles.
+A DLL Plugin for SimCity 4 that allows the game to use more than 4 building styles.

+This DLL mod is intended as a dependency for other mods that add new building styles beyond the 4 that Maxis included, it does not add any building styles to the game by itself.

-In the original game the Building Style Control UI only recognizes the check boxes of the 4 built-in styles, no matter how may check boxes are actually present.
+Maxis programmed the Building Style Control UI to only recognize the check boxes of the 4 built-in styles, no matter how may check boxes are actually present.
 This mod patches the game's memory to remove that restriction.

 # WARNING